Small Business Lawyer Orlando | Luther Lanard Skip to Content

 Well-drafted contracts are the cornerstone for successful business relationships, providing a clear framework for collaborations and outlining the terms and conditions under which parties agree to work together.
 Standard contracts we assist small businesses with include:

-• Vendor Contracts: Governs the purchase of goods or services from third-party vendors, outlining specifications, delivery timelines, payment terms, warranties, and remedies for breach of contract
+• Vendor Contracts: Governs the purchase of goods or services from third-party vendors, outlining specifications, delivery timelines, payment terms, warranties, and remedies for breach of contract.

-• Non-Disclosure Agreements (NDAs): Protects confidential information shared between parties, such as trade secrets, customer data, and proprietary information
+• Non-Disclosure Agreements (NDAs): Protects confidential information shared between parties, such as trade secrets, customer data, and proprietary information.

-• Lease Agreements: Governs the rental of commercial property, outlining terms such as rent, lease duration, permitted uses, and maintenance responsibilities
+• Lease Agreements: Governs the rental of commercial property, outlining terms such as rent, lease duration, permitted uses, and maintenance responsibilities.

-• Sales Contracts: Manages the sale of goods or services, outlining terms such as price, payment terms, delivery, warranties, and remedies for breach of contract
+• Sales Contracts: Manages the sale of goods or services, outlining terms such as price, payment terms, delivery, warranties, and remedies for breach of contract.

 Alternative Dispute Resolution Methods